dylang/grunt-notify/templates/readme/notification-systems.md

 *No install needed in Ubuntu.*

-I created an Ubuntu virutal machine and it had `notify-send` in the path.
+I created an Ubuntu virtual machine and it had `notify-send` in the path.

 I don't use Linux frequently so I don't know if this utility is available for other distros.